robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 The continue-on-failure behaviour "inherited" by user keywords can be overriden using the reserved `robot:no-continue-on-failure` tag in the user keyword.
-Using the above example, setting it on User Keyword 2 would not log the message.
+Using the above example, setting it on User Keyword 2 would not log the message:

 .. sourcecode:: robotframework